8ta4/quest/README.md

 > How do I unsee the answer?

-`Space` lets you toggle the current question's seen status.
-If a question is marked as seen, pressing `Space` will mark it as unseen and hide its answer.
+`Space` lets you toggle the current question's visible status.
+If a question is marked as visible, pressing `Space` will mark it as hidden and hide its answer.

 > How do I get to the next question?